henryjameslau/cpi-items-actions/README.md

 # cpi-items-actions
 This repo uses Github actions to format CPIH data for the [Shopping Prices Comparison Tool](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/shoppingpricescomparisontool/2023-05-03).
 The action is set to run at 7:01 every week day between the 14 and 22 of each month.
 It then runs the [python script](https://github.com/henryjameslau/cpi-items-actions/blob/main/postprocess.py).

-To prepare the metadata, copy the columns from the unchained sheet.
+To prepare the metadata file from the excel sheet provided by the business area, copy the columns from the unchained sheet.
 Set the `AVERAGE_PRICE` column to a number (to remove £) and to 3dp.

 To prepare the unchained values, remove the metadata columns except the `ITEM_ID` column.
 Remove any columns before the reference year.